 As we learn about music from different cultures, music through time and how to play different instruments we live our Christian values in other ways, showing kindness and perseverance as we work and perform together and help each other to progress.
 Performances within the wider community give us further opportunity to live out and share our values.

-Through a range of whole class, group and individual activities, pupils have opportunities to explore sounds, listen actively, compose and perform.
+Key musical areas of listening; singing; playing; improvising and composing; and performing contribute to increasing development of musicianship.
 We believe that every child should have the opportunity to develop their musical potential and we aim to nurture and encourage musical development across the school.

 Core Skills Across the Music Curriculum:

-The curriculum has been carefully planned to enable children to develop their understanding and skills as they progress through the school.
+The curriculum has been carefully planned to enable children to develop their musical experiences, understanding of musical theory and musicianship skills as they progress through the school.

 Singing is very much at the heart of music at St. Mary’s and the whole school enjoy weekly singing practice, learning songs from different genres and cultures as well as enjoying singing songs in 2 and 3 parts.
 Every year, Year 2 have the opportunity to take part in the Barnet Schools’ Infant Music Festival, where they enjoy singing a range of themed songs alongside a number of other schools, as well as performing their own solo item.